kiln/example-template-react/README.md

 ## How this works

 - `template.yml` has settings for the number of circles and theme
-- In `src/App.jsx` an SVG is created with specified theme, drawing the specified number of circles with randomised positions, radii & colors
+- In `src/App.jsx` an SVG is created with specified theme, drawing the specified number of circles with randomized positions, radii & colors

 ## How to run this